RS-PYTHON/rs-demo/README.md

 ### Initialize the Prefect blocks

-Before the first use, you need to initialize the Prefect blocks that contain the bucket information to share data with Prefect.
+Before the first use, you need to initialize the Prefect blocks that contain the dask and S3 authentication.

 Run this Python code from any Jupyter notebook: